meda10/IPP_project_Interpret/README.md

 # IPP project - Interpret

-Interpret for programming language IPPcode19 (details in assignment file).
+Interpret for custom programming language IPPcode19 (details in assignment file).
 The interpret reads the XML representation of the program from the specified file and interprets this program using standard input and output.